AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.

 The following table shows the required and optional SdsStreamView fields.
 Fields that are not included are reserved for internal SDS use.
-See the [Searching](xref:sdsSearching) topic regarding limitations on search.
+See the [Search in SDS](xref:sdsSearching) topic regarding limitations on search.

+<a name="streamviewpropertiestable"></a>
 | Property     | Type                   | Optionality | Searchable | Details |
 |--------------|------------------------|-------------|------------|---------|
 | Id           | String                 | Required    | Yes		   |Identifier for referencing the stream view |